0. Clone source code:¶

 Our project uses

-dep-*.mk files to configure most C/C++ dependency paths (or CFLAGS and LDFLAGS).
+dep-*.mk files to configure most C/C++ dependency paths (such as CFLAGS and LDFLAGS).
 If you have installed above dependency libraries in your system environment, you can leave these

 dep-*.mk files untouched.
 Otherwise if you compile and build dependencies locally, please modify